thinhpham3103/FlappyTemoc/README.md

 # FlappyTemoc
  Unity Project of a 3D Flappy Bird Game

  You can download this project via Github Desktop or download the ZIP file.
-Install Unity and open the this project.
+Install Unity and open this project.

  ## How to play: